 10.80km – After a sharp dip BEAR RIGHT as the path forks, keeping dry-wall on your right.

-11.20km – CONTINUE STRAIGHT ON as you reach a crossroads with deep rutted vehicle tracks, and a farmhouse/B&B on your right, following the sign to Smardale Bridge.
+11.20km – CONTINUE STRAIGHT ON as you reach a crossroads with deeply rutted vehicle tracks, and a farmhouse/B&B on your right, following the sign to Smardale Bridge.
 After 500 metres continue through a metal gate in the dry-wall ahead, then CONTINUE STRAIGHT ON heading towards the overhead lines.
 The path disappears somewhat here, so just keep close to the dry-wall on your right.

 12.10km – After passing the overhead lines BEAR RIGHT to cross over the steps in the dry-wall and then walk keeping the dry-wall on your left.
 There are wooden posts to help guide you here.
 This grassy downhill is steep and can be slippery when wet.
 Walking poles will be an advantage.
 Place your feet in the rutted footprints where possible.

 13.00km – TURN RIGHT at the stone house, and after 100 metres TURN LEFT to pass through two wooden gates.
-After the wooden gates TURN RIGHT to walk keeping the wire fence on your right, but ignoring the stile.
+After the wooden gates TURN RIGHT to walk keeping the wire fence on your right but ignoring the stile.

 13.40km – BEAR LEFT to head through the metal gate and to head downhill towards the old picturesque bridge.
 Once across the bridge CONTINUE STRAIGHT ON to head uphill towards Kirkby Stephen and Smardale Fell, ignoring side paths.
 To you left you can enjoy a view to Smardale Viaduct.

-14.00km – CONTINUE STRAIGHT ON through the wooded gate at the top of the field, and then TURN LEFT to walk keeping the dry-wall on your left.
+14.00km – CONTINUE STRAIGHT ON through the wooden gate at the top of the field, and then TURN LEFT to walk keeping the dry-wall on your left.
 Ignore the nearby fence uphill of you.

 14.30km - CONTINUE STRAIGHT ON through the wooden gate in the dry-wall.
 You will immediately pass a small stone pen before continuing on the grassy path through the heather.
 This path will split apart and then rejoin several times; walk generally parallel to the dry-wall on your left.